xavierLowmiller/xcodegen-action/README.md

 * `use-cache`:
   Use a cache for the xcodegen spec.
 This will prevent unnecessarily generating the project if nothing has changed

+Additionally, the version of xcodegen can be specified:

+* `version`:
+  The version of xcodegen to be used.
+Check <https://github.com/yonaskolb/XcodeGen/releases> for valid options.

 ## Example usage